Photoduplication and Research Services

-U.S. copyright law (Title 17, United States Code) governs the reproduction of copyrighted material.
+U.S. Copyright Law (Title 17, United States Code): This law governs the reproduction of copyrighted material.
 Under certain conditions, known as "fair use," the law specifies that libraries and archives are authorized to furnish a photocopy or other reproduction for private study, scholarship, or research.
 If a user makes a request for, or later uses, a photocopy or reproduction in excess of these purposes, that user may be liable for copyright infringement.

-Permission to publish or reproduce material from the collections must be obtained from the Pomona College Archives before publication.
+Permission to publish text or images from our collection must be obtained from the Archives before publication.
 If the donor(s) have retained rights to a collection, the researcher must obtain the donor’s permission before publication.
 If permission is granted to publish material from the Archives, the Pomona College Archives must be properly cited.
 Publishing includes print and online publications and projects such as:

 - Print publications

 To make a request, please complete our Permission to Publish [pdf] form.